-Loans receivable are recognised initially at fair value less attributable transaction costs.
+Loans receivable are recognised initially at the transaction price including transaction costs.

 Subsequent to initial recognition, loans receivable are stated at amortised cost with any difference between the amount initially recognised and redemption value being recognised in the Income Statement over the period of the loan, using the effective interest method.